CarlosZambonii/Agrinet-Brazil/README.md

 ```

 The script lists offending lines and exits with a nonzero status if any are found.
+Existing references known to be safe are tracked in `scripts/hardcoded-url-allowlist.txt`.

 ## License
 MIT License – Feel free to modify and share. 📜